By Martin Edwards

 The Internet has made it easy for vendors to issue updates.
 Indeed, many install automatically.

-Others require your input—to provide a password, agree to terms, or restart the computer.
-It’s a
+Others require your input — to provide a password, agree to terms, or restart the computer.
+It’s

 Some updates are more significant than others; these are often called

 upgrades.
 An upgrade may have side effects, like preventing other

 software from working until it too is upgraded, or rendering your computer incompatible with an

 older printer.
 While it’s still usually advisable to install upgrades, you may want to read